 Avoiding common pitfalls can help ensure that you are on the fastest track to your EB-5 green card.
 Here are some of the reasons that someone’s EB-5 processing time may take longer than it should:

-• Simple errors – It may sound obvious, but you want to make sure that your petition is free of all errors and that all fields are completely filled out.
-A simple error can lead to a delay in your EB-5 processing time or even result in getting your petition rejected.
-The best way to avoid this is to quadruple check your petition, or better yet, have an immigration attorney file your petition for you.
+- Simple errors – It may sound obvious, but you want to make sure that your petition is free of all errors and that all fields are filled.
+A simple error can lead to a delay in your EB-5 processing time or even result in a rejected petition.
+The best way to avoid this is to carefully check your petition for mistakes or have an immigration attorney file your petition for you.

-• Issues with Fees – Lastly, make sure that you are paying the correct fees to the right places.
+- Issues with Fees – Lastly, make sure that you are paying the correct fees to the right places.
 Check the USCIS website for the I-526 petition to see what the most recent fee schedule is.
-Also, keep any biometrics fees in mind, as failing to pay that could delay your processing time.
+Also, keep any biometrics fees in mind, as failing to pay them could delay your processing time.
 An immigration attorney can help you avoid simple mistakes with your filing fees.

 How VisaNation Law Group Can Help